 Admission to Armstrong State University does not guarantee admission to the tracks in Radiologic Sciences.
 The department has a separate formal admissions process in addition to the admission process for the university.
 Applicants are required to submit a formal application to the program of interest and transcripts of all college and technical school course work.

-Applications are now open for all programs in Radiologic Science.
-Program applications are available at the Allied Health Centralized Application Service (AHCAS).
-The application will close on March 1 so be sure all items are submitted by the deadline in order to be considered for Fall 2017 admission.
+Applications are CLOSED for all Radiologic Sciences except the BRIDGE Program.
+Program applications will be available at the Allied Health Centralized Application Service (AHCAS) on November 15, 2017 for admission to the Fall 2018 cohort.
 There is a $95 fee to apply.

 The deadline for submission of the application and items listed below is March 1 of each year.
 Please note this due date does NOT apply to the Bridge Program.
 You may apply to the Bridge Program at any time.